sebpiller/smart-lamp/philips-hue/README.md

 # Philips Hue

 A facade to a Philips Hue Smart Bulb.
-Only supports direct bluetooth connection
+Only supports direct bluetooth connection.

 __wifi bridge not supported!__.